GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 ## Current status

-The table below explains the current status of the WebOTP API.
+The table below explains the current status of the Web OTP API.

 <table>
 <tr>